-- Choosing Wind
+Football Choosing Wind

 Effects of Wind

 If the kicker is kicking with the wind, it will carry the ball further.
-If he is kicking against it, it is much harder to kick the ball far.
-The wind and weather can also have a major effect on punts, making them fly longer or shorter similar to kicks.
+If they are kicking against it, it is much harder to kick the ball far.
+The wind and weather can also have a major effect on punts, making them fly longer or shorter, similar to kicks.
 The weather can also make the ball bounce more off a punt.